-Antennas may be installed on existing structures on agricultural, residential, or office land through an administrative permit under the following conditions:

-- 1. On an existing structure other than a communications telecommunication tower (such as a building, sign, light pole, water tower, or other free standing, nonresidential structure that is less than sixty feet (60') in height, so long as such addition does not add more than twenty feet (20') to the height of the existing structure; - 2.
-On an existing telecommunication tower of any height, and further including the placement of additional buildings or other supporting equipment used in connection with said antenna, so long as the addition of said antenna cumulatively adds no more than twenty feet (20') to the height of the existing telecommunication tower and the telecommunication tower remains set back from any existing adjacent residential lot boundary equal to one hundred twenty percent (120%) of the total new height of the telecommunication tower; - 3.
-On certain developed public properties, including but not limited to watertowers, water treatment plants, sewer treatment facilities, police stations, fire stations, ambulance stations, equipment maintenance facilities, and lighted and enclosed sports facilities such as football stadiums, baseball and softball parks, but not practice facilities at unlighted or unsecured locations that may be temporarily used for sporting events, nor in any open parks or greenbelts; - 4.
-On the roofs of public high schools, intermediate high schools, middle schools, elementary schools, and office buildings, so long as such addition does not add more than thirty feet (30') to the height of the existing structure; or - 5.
-On an existing billboard located within the limited access highway corridors so long as the total height does not exceed one hundred twenty feet (120'); provided that if the support for the billboard lacks sufficient strength for the new height, then the billboard may be removed and adequate support for both structures may be made, and a billboard of the same or smaller size be reinstalled at the former height.
-Existing billboards that are outside of the limited access highway corridor may be used, so long as the addition adds no more than twenty feet (20') to the height of the billboard; for purposes of this section, the limited access highway corridors shall be defined as the Broken Arrow Expressway within Tulsa County, the Creek Turnpike, the Muskogee Turnpike and any land within one hundred fifty feet (150') on either side, but said definition shall exclude State Highway 51 in Wagoner County and all spurs or older routings.
+- c.
+Antennas may be installed on any existing telecommunication tower or utility pole of any height, so long as the addition of said antennas add no more than 20 feet cumulative to the height of the existing telecommunication tower or utility pole.
+Any associated equipment building must be located in conformity with the generally applicable setback requirements of the zoning district and appropriately screened or landscaped.
+Said installation adding 20 feet of height may occur no more than one occurrence per telecommunication tower or utility pole.
+For equipment compounds that are served by a dirt road or drive, the new equipment owner shall pave at least the first 20 feet of the dirt road or drive that is adjacent to the street. - d.
+Antennas may be installed on existing structures on agricultural, residential, or office land through an administrative permit under the following conditions: - 1.
+On an existing structure other than a telecommunication tower (such as a building, sign, utility pole, water tower, or other free standing, nonresidential structure that is less than 60 feet in height, so long as such addition does not add more than 20 feet to the height of the existing structure; - 2.
+On an existing telecommunication tower of any height, and further including the placement of additional buildings or other supporting equipment used in connection with said antenna, so long as the addition of said antenna cumulatively adds no more than 20 feet to the height of the existing telecommunication tower and the telecommunication tower remains set back from any existing adjacent residential lot boundary equal to 120 percent of the total new height of the telecommunication tower; - 3.
+On certain developed public properties, including but not limited to water towers, water treatment plants, sewer treatment facilities, police stations, fire stations, ambulance stations, equipment maintenance facilities, and lighted and enclosed sports facilities such as football stadiums, baseball and softball parks, but not practice facilities at unlighted or unsecured locations that may be temporarily used for sporting events, nor in any open parks or greenbelts; - 4.
+On the roofs of public high schools, intermediate high schools, middle schools, elementary schools, and office buildings, so long as such addition does not add more than 30 feet to the height of the existing structure; or - 5.
+On an existing billboard located within the limited access highway corridors so long as the total height does not exceed 120 feet; provided that if the support for the billboard lacks sufficient strength for the new height, then the billboard may be removed and adequate support for both structures may be made, and a billboard of the same or smaller size be reinstalled at the former height.
+Existing billboards that are outside of the limited access highway corridor may be used, so long as the addition adds no more than 20 feet to the height of the billboard; for purposes of this section, the limited access highway corridors shall be defined as the Broken Arrow Expressway within Tulsa County, the Creek Turnpike, the Muskogee Turnpike and any land within 150 feet on either side, but said definition shall exclude State Highway 51 in Wagoner County and all spurs or older routings.